kairuverse02/BSIT-2-2/README.md

 # BSIT 2-2
-This is my first repository in Integrative Programming 1
+This is my very first repository in  Integrative Programming and Technologies 1